dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-yeah yeah absolutely I see uh you know it's it's both you guys there's some others but people are guys you two guys like the pillars in there you know
+yes absolutely I see you know
+it's it's both you guys there's some others but people are guys you two guys like the pillars in there you know

 **Cory:**
- yeah
+yes just we're
-yeah we're just we're just we're just missing a lot of the miners not sure where I think it's important for us to really capture the miners and find a way
+missing a lot of the miners not sure where I think it's important for us to really capture the miners and find a way